The Arts Society Rutland

 Click here for the John Bunyan Museum web site.

 Women in Art

-has viewed Women in a world where the academic subject has been dominated by
+viewed Women in a world where the academic subject has been dominated by men.

-fallen woman’) will be explored.
-Research over the past few decades has changed
+woman’) will be explored.
+Research over the past few decades has changed the subject of

-the subject of Art History as well as the Arts we see on display in Galleries and
+Art History as well as the Arts we see on display in

 Picnic after the Special Interest day.